 These children come to us with problems of poverty, single parent, illnesses, divorced or incarcerated parents, or just released.
 Their backgrounds include newly arrived immigrants from the Commonwealth of Independent States (CIS), Ethiopia, or children who were born and grew up in Israel.

-Rabbi Levin has been the Director of Resources and Development at the Israel Help and Education Center in Kiryat Gat, Israel for the past 13 years.
+has been the Director and CEO of The of Resources and Development at the Israel Help and Education Center in Kiryat Gat, Israel for the past 20 years.